hlovatt/statmach/README.md

      (thus giving extra state that is not part of the state machine 'per se').
   3. Has extensive error control via Python exceptions and handling in ``__exit__``.
   4. Has machine actions that can be 'overridden' by state actions.
+  5. The machine is also a state and therefore machines can be nested.